 John previously served as Chair of the Easter Seals Tennessee board of directors for which he is also an Honorary Lifetime Member.
 In addition to his volunteer work with Easter Seals, he has been active as a board member, president-elect and president of the American Guild of English Handbell Ringers (2006-2012) and as a member of the board and as chair of Mountain T.O.P.
 (Tennessee Outreach Project), an interdenominational mission for youth and adults, dedicated to a rural life ministry serving the needs of the people of Tennessee’s Cumberland Mountain region (1998-2002).

-Elected to the Easterseals National Board of Directors in 2014, Mr. Pfeiffer currently serves as 1st vice chair of the Board, chair of the Affiliate Relations Committee, vice chair of the Executive Committee and member of the Finance Committee.
+John was elected to the Easterseals National Board of Directors in 2014, serving as 1st vice chair of the Board, chair of the Affiliate Relations Committee, vice chair of the Executive Committee and member of the Finance Committee.

 Currently, he serves as an Honorary Board Member.